 Pull a Slow Fade

 Be strategic about the wash of your denim.
-Jeans that are lighter in the center of the leg (like these) give the illusion of a long, slender figure.
-That said, avoid pairs with fading only on the butts or thighs—they act like a spotlight, amplifying those parts.
+Jeans that are lighter in the center of the leg give the illusion of a long, slender figure.
+That said, avoid pairs with fading only on the butts or thighs if you’re looking for a slimming effect—they act like a spotlight, amplifying those parts.

 Opt for Stretch